mbchoa/pblog/posts/my-thoughts-on-a-4-5-year-tenure-at-a-startup.md

 ### 1. Be kind.

-This one's kind of a no-brainer, but I find that it bears mentioning.
+This one's kind of a no brainer, but I find that it bears mentioning.
 And I don't mean being superficially kind.
 I mean genuine kindness.
 The problem is we're all human beings and we all have to deal with our own...stuff.
 Some people are good at separating work from the personal, but realistically they bleed into each other.
 There are a lot of cynics, and passive-aggressive (read: "sassy") people who choose to focus on the negative.
-I won't mince my words.

-It is a fucking drain.
+It is a drain.

 I'm certainly not prescribing there to be a right or wrong way to interact with your peers.
 But, whatever happened to "engineering with empathy"?
-I've also realized that it's *frighteningly* easy to fall prey to unknowingly contributing to the negativity.
+I've also realized that it's *frighteningly* easy to fall prey to the toxicity.

 ### 2. But don't be too kind :trollface:.